Maryville High School (Missouri): Maryville Marching Spoofhounds

-The school's marching band has won many awards and has gained national recognition in its past years.
-Including appearing on the Today Show before marching in the Macy's Thanksgiving Day Parade in 1990.
+The school's marching band has won many awards.
+It has gained national recognition in its past years, including appearing on the Today Show before marching in the Macy's Thanksgiving Day Parade in 1990.
 They have been invited to march in the New Year's Day Parade in London, United Kingdom.
-In 2008, they were invited to the National Adjudicator's Convention (The Dixie Classics) in Chicago, Illinois.
+In 2008, they were asked to the National Adjudicator's Convention (The Dixie Classics) in Chicago, Illinois.
 They have also participated in the Independence Day Parade in Washington, DC.
 In the 1980s–90's over a third of the student body was involved in the Spoofhound Marching Band.
 In 2011, the Marching Spoofhounds marched in a Magic Kingdom Parade at Disney World in Orlando, Florida.